LethalCompanyModding/Thunderstore/www/Tools/Log-Muncher.md

 ### Serious Issues

 Serious issues indicate something really went wrong but may still be recoverable.
 As such all lines matching these rules are strongly increased in weight.

-#### LCM 35000

-`Expression originates from HarmonyX, this is usually a bad sign`

-This rule matches errors specifically from HarmonyX.
-Harmony is the backbone of many mods so this indicates something pretty severe has gone wrong.

 ### Critical Issues